Marine Minute: MCCS School Liaison Program

-The Marine Corps Community Service (MCCS) School Liaison Program is designed to help Marine families to look over school options and programs for children.
-Their main goal is to make the transition process easier for both military parents and their children.
+The Marine Corps Community Service (MCCS) School Liaison Program is designed to help Marine families look over school options and programs for children.
+Their main goal is to make the transition process easier for both military children and parents.
 (U.S. Marine Corps video by Cpl.
 Mellizza Bonjoc)

 |Date Taken: